MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 |[PE:11](checklist.md)| Respond to live issues.
 Plan how to address performance problems by incorporating clear lines of communication and responsibilities.
 When a problematic situation occurs, use what you learn to identify preventive measures and incorporate them in your workload.
 Implement methods to return to normal operations faster when similar situations occur.|
 |---|---|

 This guide describes the best practices for responding to live performance issues.
-Response steps include identifying and addressing issues and bottlenecks that might affect the performance of a workload in real time.
-Addressing live issues allows for immediate detection and resolution of performance problems, and it helps ensure that the workload meets its performance requirements.
+Live performance issues refer to real-time challenges and bottlenecks that can hinder the optimal functioning of a workload.
+Addressing these issues promptly not only facilitates the immediate detection and rectification of performance hiccups but also ensures that the workload consistently meets its performance benchmarks.
+Failing to address them can lead to complications, including slowdowns, crashes, and system unresponsiveness, and degrade the user experience.
+They can also prevent users from completing their tasks efficiently, and, in turn, tarnish the reputation of the organization.

-If you don't address live performance issues, various negative consequences can result.
-The workload can experience slowdowns, crashes, or unresponsiveness, resulting in a poor user experience.
-Productivity can also be affected.
-Users might be unable to perform their tasks efficiently, leading to reputation damage.

 **Definitions**